 Early in 2017 Genevieve and I honeymooned in Hakuba, Japan.
-We decided out of nowhere to get some guided splitboard lessons from Evergreen backcountry guides.
-This was AWESOME, there wasn’t much fresh snow when we got to Japan so the groomed runs were pretty blah, splitboarding allowed us to get some deep powder runs in-between trees and see parts of the mountain that were a bit harder to get to.
+We decided to get some guided splitboard lessons from Evergreen backcountry guides.
+This was AWESOME, as there wasn’t much fresh snow when we got to Japan so the groomed runs were pretty blah, splitboarding allowed us to get some deep powder runs in-between trees and see parts of the mountain that were a bit harder to get to.
 Both of us really enjoyed it.
 So much so that I ended up buying the guides old board – a G3 Black Sheep (it’s actually blue) for a steal of a price.

 Story so far